Injury Claims For Washington Commercial Fishermen

 Millions Recovered For Injured Fishermen

-Beard and his team at Trueb & Beard LLC, have represented crewmen injured in all types of commercial fishing vessel accidents, including fish processors, crab boats, salmon trollers, gillnet boats, longliners, seiners, trawlers and draggers.
+Beard and his team at Trueb Berne & Beard, LLP, have represented crewmen injured in all types of commercial fishing vessel accidents, including fish processors, crab boats, salmon trollers, gillnet boats, longliners, seiners, trawlers and draggers.
 They understand commercial fishermen, their jobs, and how crewmen can be injured as the result of negligence or unseaworthiness.
 If fishermen are provided with the proper equipment and trained in proper safety procedures, almost all injuries to fishermen are preventable.

 Attorney Beard has recovered millions of dollars in compensation for Washington fishermen, including injury accidents that have happened in Alaska, Oregon and Washington.
 When Mr. Beard tells you that you have a good case, that opinion is based upon 30 years of experience successfully litigating hundreds of maritime injury and Jones Act negligence cases.